Elijah keeps climbing, a Biblical powerhouse not far behind Noah, and one of my picks for cool boy names in the Top 100.

-Thanks to Saranel for suggesting her son’s name, Elijah, as our Baby Name of the Day.
+Thanks to Saranel for suggesting her son’s name as our Baby Name of the Day.

-The Good Book tells us that the original bearer of the name was a ninth century BC prophet, and an advocate for the worship of Yahweh over other gods.
-He performed various astonishing feats, like raising the dead.
-Depending on the account, Elijah was rewarded for his faith by riding up to heaven in a chariot drawn by fiery horses, or maybe on a whirlwind.
+Back in the ninth century BC, the prophet Elijah performed astonishing feats.
+He even raised the dead.
+For his efforts, he was rewarded by riding up to heaven in a chariot drawn by fiery horses, or maybe on a whirlwind.
 Later, in the New Testament, both Jesus and John the Baptist are compared to the ancient prophet.
 He even makes a cameo, along with Moses, later in the story.
-His account is the Quran is similar to that of the Old Testament – Elijah insists on the worship of the true God, rather than Ba’al.
+One consistent theme?
+He always insists on the worship of the true God.

 - Summer storms, especially thunder, in southern Slavic cultures.

 - Lightning, making him similar to Zeus and other gods.